 At the top of the pass, the trail headed southwest along Garburn road.
 Another fantastic section of running saw us pass to the south of Troutbeck and skirting the hills to the North of us it wasn’t long until this great section of trail turned North West and gave us our first glimpse of Windermere.
 I’d joined another couple of runners along this section who were very familiar with the area so our pace increased and we arrived in Ambleside well ahead of schedule.

 Ambleside was spectacular.

 The town was alive with crowds lining the streets along with people cheering us from the front of the pubs.
-I’d never encountered anything quiet like it and it made us, made me, feel special, as if what I was doing truly mattered to these people.
-It was a joy to run though the streets and then as if it couldn’t get any better I saw more of my friends, Amy, Sal and Marc (I’m sure there were more).
-In the diminishing light they probably couldn’t see the tears of joy but they were there and it was wonderful.
+I’d never encountered anything quite like it and it made us, made me, feel special, as if what I was doing truly mattered to these people.
+It was a joy to run through the streets and then as if it couldn’t get any better I saw more of my friends, Amy, Sal and Marc (I’m sure there were more).
+In the diminishing light, they probably couldn’t see the tears of joy but they were there and it was wonderful.

 I remember telling myself to focus, the CP is approaching and Wendy would be there so I mustn’t look too much of a mess, I got my self together in the few minutes it took to get to the Parish Centre CP where we were cheered in by another huge crowd, a few more friends scattered throughout.
 No time for hanging about, a quick kiss from Wendy, water filled up, photo’s taken and then it was time for the three of us to hit the trail once more.